billbaud.net

 NewsArt

-NewsArt is one of my favourite projects because it takes the live news cycle and slows it down into something visual.
-It watches RSS feeds, turns headlines into painterly prompts, generates artwork locally, and publishes a simple page that can update itself in the background.
+NewsArt turns the live news cycle into local-first artwork.
+It watches RSS feeds, builds painterly prompts, generates images on the machine, and publishes a simple site that can refresh itself in the background.

 How It Works

-The flow is straightforward and nicely hackable: NewsArt reads one or more enabled RSS feeds, picks the next unseen story, optionally pulls article text for extra context, builds a prompt, generates a new image, writes a fresh latest.png and index.html, and can upload the result over FTPS.
+The workflow is straightforward and hackable: NewsArt reads one or more enabled RSS feeds, picks the next unseen story, optionally pulls article text for extra context, builds a prompt, generates a new image, writes a fresh latest.png and index.html, and can upload the result over FTPS.

 AI Stack